Sick of having tons of meetings but never getting anything done? Zoom fatigue is a problem and the videoconference tool plays a big part in it.

 Video and audio settings

-Zoom lets you set a meeting so that participants join without using their video cameras.
+Both Google Meet and Zoom let you set a meeting so that participants join without using their video cameras.
 If you will have a lot of participants, this can help you control who can see what.

 You can also automatically mute participants as the host.
 Muting audio and turning off cameras can help you take control of the meeting to avoid wasting time.